2ndborn/m-books/README.md

 - When the Edit button is pressed, does the modal activate displaying prepopulated review data with a red “Cancel” and a green “Complete” button?
 	 - *The modal activates when the Edit button is pressed displaying prepopulated review data with a red “Cancel” and a green “Complete” button.*

-- When the “Cancel” button is pressed does it direct the user to the Home page?
+- When the “Cancel” button is pressed does the modal close?
-	 - *The user is directed to the Home page when the cancel button is pressed.*
+	 - *The modal is closed when the cancel button is pressed.*

-- When the Complete button is pressed does it direct the user to the Home page displaying the message “Review successfully updated”
+- When the Complete button is pressed does the page refresh displaying the message “Review successfully updated”
-	 - *The user is directed to the Home page displaying the message “Review successfully updated” when the complete button is pressed.*
+	 - *The page is refreshed displaying the message “Review successfully updated” when the complete button is pressed.*

 - Have the details of the review been updated following the changes made when the user accesses the summary page?
 	 - *Changes were made on all sections of the review, and these were successfully updated following the changes that were made.*